n3cx011/weather-dashboard/README.md

 npm run dev

 # Deployment Process
-Our project utilizes GitHub Actions to automate the integration and deployment process through two primary workflows :
+Our project utilizes GitHub Actions to automate the integration and deployment process through two primary workflows:

 1. Continuous Integration (CI)
--The CI Pipeline (ci.yml) is triggered every time a team member pushes code to any branch (main, develop, or feature/*) or creates a Pull Request .
+-The CI Pipeline (ci.yml) is triggered every time a team member pushes code to any branch (main, develop, or feature/*) or creates a Pull Request.

--Checkout: The "robot" downloads the latest code from the repository .
+-Checkout: The "robot" downloads the latest code from the repository.

--Environment Setup: It installs Node.js version 18 .
+-Environment Setup: It installs Node.js version 18.

--Installation: It runs npm install to gather all necessary project libraries .
+-Installation: It runs npm install to gather all necessary project libraries.

--Validation: It runs a linter and build check to ensure there are no syntax errors or breaking changes before the code is merged .
+-Validation: It runs a linter and build check to ensure there are no syntax errors or breaking changes before the code is merged.

 2. Continuous Deployment (CD)
 -The Deployment Pipeline (deploy.yml) is the final step that makes the website live.

--Trigger: This workflow only runs when code is successfully pushed or merged into the main branch .
+-Trigger: This workflow only runs when code is successfully pushed or merged into the main branch.

--Authentication: It uses stored GitHub Secrets (VERCEL_TOKEN, ORG_ID, PROJECT_ID) to securely connect to our Vercel account .
+-Authentication: It uses stored GitHub Secrets (VERCEL_TOKEN, ORG_ID, PROJECT_ID) to securely connect to our Vercel account.

--Automatic Update: Once the checks pass, Vercel automatically builds the new version and updates the live URL (weather-dashboard-chi-one.vercel.app) instantly
+-Automatic Update: Once the checks pass, Vercel automatically builds the new version and updates the live URL (weather-dashboard-chi-one.vercel.app) instantly.

 # Challenges Faced